apacheignite/documentation/web-console/queries.md

   ]
 }
 [/block]
 Ignite supports free-form SQL queries without any limitations.
 The SQL syntax is ANSI-99 compliant which means that you can use any kind of SQL functions, aggregations, groupings or joins.
 You can create any number of queries on the same page.
+The results can viewed in tabular form or graphs.
 [block:image]
 {
   "images": [